GeoDaCenter/GeoDaSpace/doc/GeodaSpace-cookbook/source/recipe_template.rst

 ..
-Put tags here separated by commas
+Put tags here separated by commas and followed by an underscore (e.g. 'advanced_estimation_models_')
 .. _label: (use the name of the file)

 ===================